-A line adjacency graph (LAG) is obtained from a run-length representation of a binary image [5]; its nodes correspond to runs of object pixels and its edges correspond to adjacent runs.
+A line adjacency graph (LAG) is obtained from a runlength representation of a binary image[8]; its nodes correspond to runs of object pixels and its edges correspond to adjacent runs.
 'Blobs' are found as connected components of the LAG.
-Each component defined as a connected area in a word image, identifies a single character or touching characters except for 'i' and 'j'.
+Each component, defined as a connected area in a word image, identifies a single character or touching characters except for 'i' and 'j'.
+(Fig. 6) shows bounding-boxed connected components of a word.